openshift/managed-scripts/scripts/SREP/get-sosreport/README.md

 ## How to pull the collected sosreport from Red Hat SFTP Server.

-1. Take note of the `Anonymous username` and `filename` from the the job output.
+1. Take note of the `Anonymous username` and `filename` from the job output.

 2. Access the [SFTP Token Portal](https://access.redhat.com/sftp-token/#/external).
 - Use your Red Hat username.
 Eg. (rhn-support-hgomes)